peterbe/hashin/README.rst

 Version History
 ===============

+0.6.0
+  * Fix compatibility issue with pip 8.1.2 and 8.1.1-2ubuntu0.1 and drop support for Python 2.6

 0.5.0
   * Important bug fix.
 As an example, if you had ``pytest-selenium==...`` already in your ``requirements.txt`` file and add ``selenium==x.y.z``